liamdoan/MERN-auth-SPA/README.md

 ## Description

 Full authentication SPA, combined of 2 projects, [Auth-Model](https://github.com/liamdoan/react-MERN-auth-full) and [App](https://github.com/liamdoan/todo_app_mern) with React-Nodejs-Espress-MongoDB, redux.
-After loggin in, users can perform CRUD operation, and see only their own data.
+After loggin in, users can perform CRUD operation, and `see only their own data`. (screenshots below)

 - After user signs up, an email with verification code is sent to user email
 - After providing correct code, user account will be verified, and then direct to login page.